typst-community/tytanic/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Proposal or feature request
-about: Request a feature or change in behavior
+about: Propose new a feature or change in behavior
 title: 'FR: '
 labels:
   - 'C-feature'